jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Norton-Cyber-Safety-Insights-Report-2022.md

+Copyright 2021 NortonLifeLock Inc. All rights reserved.
+1
-January 20222022 Cyber Safety
+2022 Cyber Safety
+Insights Report
+Global Results
+January 2022
+Prepared By:
-Insights ReportGlobal ResultsPrepared By:Copyright 2021 NortonLifeLock Inc. All rights reserved.1Survey MethodThe research was conducted online by The Harris Poll on behalf of
+Copyright 2021 NortonLifeLock Inc. All rights reserved.
-NortonLifeLock among 10,003 adults aged 18\+ in 10 countries.
-The survey was conducted November 15 \- December 7, 2021 in Australia
-(n\=1,002\), Brazil (n\=1,000\), France (n\=1,001\), Germany (n\=1,000\),
+The research was conducted online by The Harris Poll on behalf of NortonLifeLock among 10,003 adults aged 18\+ in 10 countries.
+The survey was conducted November 15 \- December 7, 2021 in Australia (n\=1,002\), Brazil (n\=1,000\), France (n\=1,001\), Germany (n\=1,000\),